fizker/xcode-build-tool/readme.md

 This means that you can interact with it in several ways.
 It emits several
 events:

+-   totalTasks: The number of tasks.
+This will be the same number as the `total` parameter of the message.
+This will be sent before the first task starts.
 -   message: A high-level message sent when the next internal task is started.

     The message is an object of the following structure: